Top Links

 Check our Freeview channel list, and also see our Freeview News Page for announcements of changes to the Freeview lineup.

-Next, you should get your Freeview box or TV to 'rescan' for the channels - to update its channel list - Go to the on-screen menu, and look for a "Scan for new channels", "Add channels" or "Automatic tune" option.
+If it's just one or two channels that are missing, you may find that you need to get your Freeview box or TV to 'rescan' for the Freeview channels.
+This means that it will search for changes to the lineup and update the channel list.
+To do this, go to the on-screen menu, and look for a "Scan for new channels", "Add channels" or "Automatic tune" option.

 3. Others in your area affected?